-If you wanted to try to game the system you might choose a domain like ‘bestmenshairdresserLondon.com’ or ‘cheapgentshairstylistLondon.com’
+If you wanted to try to game the system you might choose to buy a domain like ‘bestmenshairdresserLondon.com’ or ‘cheapgentshairstylistLondon.com’ change

 But would you really want that to appear on your business cards or when you have to tell someone your website address.
 Unlikely, I’m sure.
 Not only does it look spammy it just sounds unprofessional.

 However, there would be nothing wrong with adding some kind of geographic element to your domain name, for example you could use:

 However, whilst they are an improvement, they still look a bit spammy and they just don’t sound as nice as the shorter version.

 If you are focused on SEO and getting more traffic then you will have plenty of opportunity to do that throughout your website.
 Google and the other search engines look at the URLs, the metatags, the headings, the internal link structure and the text that appears on the pages of your website.
 These are more appropriate places to add keywords to tell them where you are and what you do.

 That is a complete subject in it’s own right, but overall there is absolutely nothing wrong with including either your profession or your location (or both) in the domain.
 Just try to exercise some discretion and try not to focus too much on squeezing in keywords.
 You have your whole website to do that.